hypo69/hypo/pytest/gemini/src/endpoints/hypo69/code_assistant/code_assistant.md

-3. **Exception Handling:**  The `test_save_response_exception` test demonstrates how to properly use `pytest.raises` to test the exception handling.
+3. **Exception Handling:**  The `test_save_response_exception` test demonStartes how to properly use `pytest.raises` to test the exception handling.
 Crucially, it mocks the `write_text` method to simulate a file writing error.
 It also asserts the correct exit code.

 4. **`_yield_files_content` Mocking:** This test now properly mocks the `_yield_files_content` method to control the data flow into `process_files`.